PMDC allows closure of Dera Ghazi Khan Medical College

 DERA GHAZI KHAN: In accordance with the Pakistan Medical and Dental Council’s ban on 17 medical colleges that took place on July 2, 2015, the Dera Ghazi Khan Medical College has been closed down due to lack of adequate teachers.

-This closure has led to students expressing grave concern over the ban, as it has deprived them of enrolling in a medical college close to their area.
+This closure has led to students expressing grave concern over the ban, as it has deprived them of enrolling in a bds college close to their area.

 The closure became effective recently, after it was discovered that the college was understaffed and that the administration was operating without any recognition from the medical council.
 Along with the Dera Ghazi Medical College, Bacha Khan Medical College, Mardan has also been banned from admitting students due to similar reasons.